 Major Battles of World War 2

-In December of 1941, the United States was pulled into the war with the attack on Pearl Harbor, the naval base in Hawaii.
-Japan attacked the base because the U.S. had previously set up a blockade, preventing them from taking over more territory.
-The result was that the United States declared war on Japan, and thus became part of the Allied Powers.
+In December of 1941, the United States was pulled into the war after the attack on Pearl Harbor, a naval base in Hawaii.
+Japan attacked the base because it planned to expand its military actions in Asia and the U.S. had previously set up blockade, preventing them from taking over more territory.
+The United States immediately declared war on Japan and Germany, and joined the Allied Powers.

-In an attempt to end the war, the United States made the decision to drop two atomic bombs on Japanese cities.
-The first bomb was dropped on Hiroshima on August 6, 1945; the second on Nagasaki on August 9, three days later.
-They did this in order to bring about a speedy end to the war and also to prevent more American casualties.
+In an attempt to finally end the war, President Harry Truman made the decision to drop two atomic bombs on Japan.
+The first was dropped on Hiroshima on August 6, 1945.
+Three days later, the second was dropped on Nagasaki.
+This was done to bring about a quick end to the war and prevent more American casualties.
 However, in the process, hundreds of thousands of Japanese civilians were killed, both at the time of the bombing and in the months following due to radiation.